fungible-systems/jotai-query-toolkit/README.md

 Next.js is a framework that makes using server side rendered react very easy.
 Fetching data on the server and ensuring that client state reflects that initial data is less easy.
 JQT hopes to make this experience much better.

+All next.js related functionality is exported via `jotai-query-toolkit/nextjs`.

 You can see a [demo here](https://jqt-next.vercel.app/), and the [code that powers it here](https://github.com/fungible-systems/jotai-query-toolkit/blob/main/examples/next-js/src/pages/index.tsx)
 .